-We are all victims, at one time or another, in this life.
+We have all been victims, at one time or another, in this life.
 We, as humans, are all caught in the Universal Laws; the cycle of good and bad, happiness and sadness.
 All of us are consequently at the effect of our physical, mental, emotional, and spiritual world.
 If we always felt responsible for our life situations, we would never be victims, and thus, never need to forgive.

 Although we could consider forgiveness as one option to remedy the feeling of victimization, we might possibly squirm at the thought of forgiving, as Jesus puts it, “…not seven times, but seventy times seven” (Matthew 18:21-22).
 Realistically speaking, who can forgive repeated assaults on our being, no matter how harsh or slight?
 Can you imagine someone harming you repeatedly, and expect that you must continually forgive that person over and over again?
 Let us not be so sure that Jesus meant his words literally.
 Jesus was known to speak in parables, a symbolic language.
 Yet, what we can assert is that Jesus intended for us to transcend our being in a way that was uncommon.